koneru9999/grunt-mvndeploy/README.md

 grunt-mvndeploy
 ===============

-Deploy node projects to Maven repositories
+Deploy node projects to Maven repositories.

+Inspired from grunt-mvndeploy module but added additional fucntionality to it to automatically publish to SNAPSHOT repo based on the version.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`